powersync-ja/sqlite3.dart/README.md

-**NOTE** This repo is not used or maintained and should not be used.
+**NOTE:** This repo is not used or maintained and should not be used.
 We're keeping it up to preserve the commit history.

 # sqlite3.dart